simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

         });
     }
     ```
 4. Browse the files included in this hands-on lab or head over to <https://github.com/OfficeDev/Word-Add-in-Load-and-write-Open-XML/tree/master/C%23/LoadingAndWritingOOXMLWeb/OOXMLSamples>.
-Get ahold of the following files.
+Get ahold of the listed OOXML files.
 You can open these files in any text editor and explore the OOXML data.
       1. Chart.xml
       2. SimpleImage.xml
       3. TableStyled.xml